andrewlamm/personal-site/README.md

 ### to deploy

-make sure you are logged in with `firebase login` `firebase deploy`
+1. make sure you are logged in with `firebase login`
+2. build files with `gatsby build`
+3. finally, deploy with `firebase deploy`